Wednesday, October 23, 2024

 all appreciate the benefits of scientific or intensive farming.
 Agricultural experience has taught the valuable lesson that it is possible to get great output, yet, at the same time, leave the producing force unimpaired, by a proper expenditure of money and brains.

-It is the work of scientific management to insist on standardisation in all fields, and to base such standardisation upon accurate measurement (of productivity and work).
+It is the work of scientific management to insist on standardization in all fields, and to base such standardization upon accurate measurement (of productivity and work).
 Scientific management is not remote, or different from other fields of activity.
 For example, in the handling of the materials element, it does not attempt to discard the methods of attack of intensive agriculture or of the laboratory of the applied scientists; on the contrary, it uses the results of workers in such fields as these to as great an extent as possible.

-In handling the materials element, then, scientific management analyses all successful existing practices in every line, and synthesises such elements as accurate measurement proves to be valuable into standards.
+In handling the materials element, then, scientific management analyses all successful existing practices in every line, and synthesizes such elements as accurate measurement proves to be valuable into standards.
 These standards are maintained until suggested improvements have passed the same rigid examination, and are in such form that they may be incorporated into new standards.

 Turning now to the field of the human element by far the more important field we find that, while there is much talk of work in that field to-day, comparatively little has actually been accomplished.